At least in the figurative sense, members of the Palmyra Area High School swimming program have rarely felt better.

 Suffice it to say, this is a happy - and healthy - time to be a swimmer at Palmyra.

 "This is what happens when you work hard during the season, I think," said Palmyra coach Cynthia Lyons.
-"We've really had a nice showing for the girls and the
+"We've really had a nice showing for the girls and the boys all season long - obviously a better record for our boys this year than we've had in the last couple years.

 "You can win or lose any meet - I know that's sort of cliché, but you really can - but the kids have been swimming really well.
 It's really hard to tell at the beginning of the season (how good a team can be), but the kids have really performed well.
 Now it'll be interesting to see what happens in the postseason."